KilianKegel/Visual-HWTools-for-UEFI-Shell/memdmp64/README.md

-# MEMDMP64 - I/O dump
+# MEMDMP64 - memory dump
 MEM DUMP for all

 ## Introduction